herijooj/Kanye-Vault/Lyrics/Albums/8. Ye/Snips/I love myself way more than I love you.md

 [[1.
 I Thought About Killing You#^ba2116|I love myself way more than I love you]]
 And I think about killing myself
-So, best believe, I thought about killing you today
+So, best believe, [[1.
+I Thought About Killing You|I thought about killing you]] today